parath/platform-go-challenge/README.md

 - REST API endpoints to fetch, add, remove and update assets in favourites list
 - JSON request/response with lower-camel JSON keys (id, userId, assetId, assetType, description, assetData, createdAt, updatedAt)
 - In-memory store for the challenge purposes.
 No data store persistence present.
 Stored data are lost on restart.
-- Tests for GET, POST, PUT and DELETE verbs and store functions
+- Tests cover store methods, HTTP handlers, validation, conflicts and error paths (including with a mock store).

 ## Data model
 - This service stores references to existing platform assets.
 The source of truth for assets lives upstream.